shivanirathore24/Learn-ReactJS/Learning JSX/README.md

 ### Without Using 'key' prop

-#### ⚠️Common Console Warning: "Each child in a list should have a unique 'key' prop"
+#### ⚠️ Console Warning: "Each child in a list should have a unique 'key' prop"

 <img src="./images/key-props_warning.png" alt="Key Props Warning" width="600" height="auto">